-- 1. The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
-A player that arrives late must be placed at the bottom of the batting order with no penalty. - 2.
-The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
-This is the only batter authorized to be outside of the dugout for this purpose. - 3.
-The infield fly rule is in effect. - 4.
+- 1. Every rostered player present at the start of the game will participate in each game.
+No player will sit the bench defensively in consecutive innings unless an injury prevents that player from further participation in the game.
+This is an MRLL local rule that is more restrictive than the Little League Minimum Play Time outlined in Regulation IV(i). - 2.
+The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
+A player that arrives late must be placed at the bottom of the batting order with no penalty.

+- 3. The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
+This is the only batter authorized to be outside of the dugout for this purpose. - 4.
+The infield fly rule is in effect. - 5.
 Base stealing is not permitted but runners may lead off of their base after a pitch reaches the batter.
 Runners who do not return to their base before the pitcher returns to the pitching rubber may be called out. - a.
 The intent of this rule is to teach runners to pay attention and take a proper lead off preparing them for Little League stealing in AAA.
-Abuse of the lead off technique (baiting a throw) in AA will not be tolerated. - 5.
+Abuse of the lead off technique (baiting a throw) in AA will not be tolerated. - 6.
 Runners may advance on an overthrow by the catcher to the pitcher.
-Umpires discretion and decision is final when determining an overthrow.
+Umpires discretion and decision is final when determining an overthrow. - 7.

-- 6. Players are required to play 6 defensive outs and be provided 1 at bat per game.
-Players shall play every other inning.
-Players may not sit two consecutive innings. - 7.
 Courtesy runners may be used for the pitcher or catcher if there are 2 outs in the inning in accordance with rule 3.04.